 The Johns Hopkins University Office of Fraternity and Sorority Life and the Office of the Dean of Student Life recognize and value the benefits of undergraduate fraternal organizations.
 Close friendships, mentoring relationships, leadership opportunities, community service and philanthropy programs, alumni engagement, and an emphasis on-campus involvement are hallmarks of the fraternity and sorority experience at Johns Hopkins.
 Our partnership with national and international headquarters helps to convey the importance of, and hold members accountable to, the founding principles of these organizations.

-Johns Hopkins University has suspended several organizations that may be attempting to operate “underground” they include but are not limited to: Alpha Epsilon Pi, Alpha Delta Phi (WAWA), Pi Kappa Alpha (PIKE) and Sigma Alpha Epsilon (SAE).
+Johns Hopkins University has suspended several organizations that may be attempting to operate “underground” they include but are not limited to: Alpha Delta Phi (WAWA), Pi Kappa Alpha (PIKE) and Sigma Alpha Epsilon (SAE).
 Sigma Alpha Epsilon (SAE) also may be referred to as “Gamma” or “SAFD”.

 Johns Hopkins University does not recognize, nor condone, any “underground” fraternities or sororities as they do not adhere to any policies or procedures of the University and/or inter/national office.
-As a result, they are not covered under the generally liability insurance policy of the University and/or a inter/national fraternity or sorority office.
-Any liability that is incurred as a result of activities of suspended or underground groups are the sole responsibility of the individuals who affiliate in these groups or their parents.
+As a result, they are not covered under the general liability insurance policy of the University and/or an inter/national fraternity or sorority office.
+Any liability that is incurred as a result of activities of suspended or underground groups is the sole responsibility of the individuals who affiliate in these groups or their parents.

 Use this checklist to determine if the group you are joining is a registered student organization at Johns Hopkins:

 - The group is listed as a registered student organization on Hopkins Groups.

 - The group is affiliated with a national or international organization with a headquarters you can call and a website you can visit.